edenrox/simpledb/README.md

 ## Overview

 This is a project to build a simple DBMS system.
-I watched Joseph Hellerstein's UC Berkeley CS 186 lectures on YouTube (now removed) and wanted to apply some of the concepts.
+I watched [Joseph Hellerstein's](http://db.cs.berkeley.edu/jmh/) UC Berkeley CS 186 lectures on YouTube (now removed) and wanted to apply some of the concepts.
 This isn't meant as a production database, just a learning tool.

 ## Current Support

+* Data serialization/deserialization for:
+  * Strings, primitives, records, schemas
 * In Memory Tables + Catalog
-* Sequential Scan
+* Buffer Pool
+* Heap File (in progress)
+* Nested Loops Join (JOINs in FROM clause)
-* Projection
+* Projection (SELECT clause)
-* Limit
+* Limit (LIMIT clause)
+* Union all (UNION ALL clause)
+* Selection (WHERE clause)
+* Reading data (FROM clause)
+  * Heap Scan, Literal Scan, Record Iterator
+* Predicates
+  * Equality (literal and columnar)

 ## Todo List

-* Where clause support
-* Buffer Pool
-* Heap file
 * On Disk Catalog
 * B-Tree
-* Join
 * Sort
 * Group By
 * Aggregates
+* Additional predicates